So, you’re keen to learn more, great!

 When your ATPCA Membership expires so does your Personal Insurance cover.
 If you are continuing to work as a coach and are required to keep your own personal Insurance cover it will be important to organise your renewal before it expires to avoid any loss of cover (we will mail you a renewal notice prior to expiry).

-Please note that if you drop out for an extended period of time (3 or more years) you will be required to pay a re-administration fee of $25 when you re-join.
-If you have dropped out for a period longer than 5+ years, you will be required to undergo an on-court reassessment ($100) to ensure you have retained all your competencies and be updated on any changes to the industry.
+Please note that if you drop out for an extended period of time (3 or more months) you will be required to pay a re-joining and re-administration fee of $125 when you re-join.
+If you have dropped out for a period longer than 2+ years, you will be required to undergo an on-court reassessment ($225) to ensure you have retained all your competencies and be updated on any changes to the industry.